 From plans to fill in the Hudson River and East River, to mammoth bridges and buildings, 10 of the most outrageous plans that never came to be in New York City.

 The original plans for Grand Central Terminal called for the terminal to be surmounted by residential or office space in order to ensure its financial success.

-Of the grand monuments in NYC, the equestrian statues reveal not only the history of New York and the United States, but also the history of other countries around the world.
+Of the grand monuments in NYC, the equestrian statues reveal not only the history of NYC and the United States but also the history of other countries around the world.

 Though many resist the name Avenue of the Americas for NYC's Sixth Avenue, there are many monuments and signs that recall the spirit of Pan-American friendship.

 NYC spots and highlights open to African Americans from the Negro Travelers' Green Book, a travel guide written during the Jim Crow era from 1934 to 1964.